Frequently Asked Questions

 The Incabloc system was designed to protect them.

-It rests on a flexible spring which holds the ruby stones on which the balance pivots rest.
+It rests on a flexible spring which holds the ruby stones supporting the balance pivots.

 Simple.
 Precise.
 Reliable.